jserc/burial-mound-volume-tool/README.md

 ## License

 Any code that I wrote within this repository is licenced under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/), refer to the [LICENSE.md](LICENSE.md) file for details.
+All sample photographs are have been sourced and licenced seperately from the [Tundzha Regional Archaeology Project](http://www.tundzha.org/).
 Out of interest, I would appreciate if you let me know what you are working on if you use this tool.

 ## Acknowledgments